UrbanTechIO/Laifen/README.md

 It will provide the following switches:
 - Power control

-The Integration will scan for a Laifen device around therefore the Laifen Wave needs to be awaken during this process
+The Integration will scan for a available Laifen devices around therefore the Laifen Wave needs to be awaken during this process